-- Zenodo is hosted by CERN, so it is unlikely to disappear any time soon, and has a stated longterm data preservation policy. - Zenodo exports descriptive metadata to ORD search engines, enabling the data to be easily found. - Zenodo is an issuer of Digital Object Identifiers (DOIs)6, enabling the data to be uniquely identified. - Zenodo is flexible on licensing of data. - Zenodo provides automated reporting to the EC for open data stored within it, so evidence of the commitment from Fed4FIRE+ and experimenters to provide open experiment data can be easily verified.
+- Zenodo is hosted by CERN, so it is unlikely to disappear any time soon, and has a stated long-term data preservation policy. - Zenodo exports descriptive metadata to ORD search engines, enabling the data to be easily found. - Zenodo is an issuer of Digital Object Identifiers (DOIs)6, enabling the data to be uniquely identified. - Zenodo is flexible on licensing of data.